bobaejeon/sudokuImageSolver/README.md

 #### Things I can improve
 <ul>
-  Considering a better way to preprocess the given image.
+  Considering a better way to preprocess the given image.<br>
   Implementing deep learning method to extract numbers.
  </ul>